 Tyler Wilps got 7th and 2nd with his finals appearance already sufficiently discussed by the masses.
 It still finds its way to Twitter four years later.

 That is an incredible group of guys, the Panthers’ finest.
-With Micky, Cole Matthews, Nino, and some high level incoming recruits, I think the next decade will see more on the podium, and hopefully one at the top.
+With Micky, Cole Matthews, Nino, and some blue-chip incoming recruits, I think the next decade will see more on the podium, and hopefully one or more at the top.

 Pitt Shocks No. 5 Oklahoma State